hl7-eu/base/README.md

 ## How to Contribute

+The goal is to use the same GitHub repos for both HL7 FHIR versions (R4, R5) of the guide.

-Both versions of the guide are managed by the same source code, to do this a special directory ( __r4-r5 ) has been created.
+To support this a special directory, called __r4-r5, has been created.

-This directory should have the usual IG structure used for the HL7 FHIR IGs, where __r4-r5 corresponds to the root directory.
+This directory has the same structure used for the HL7 FHIR IGs (where __r4-r5 corresponds to the root directory), and includes all the source files containing R4 / R5 specific instructions.

-The __r4-r5 directory includes all the source files containing R4 / R5 specific instructions, files that are  supposed to be preproccesed and copied under the root directory.
+These "special" source files are pre proccesed by the python script in the 'scripts' folder and copied in the root directory.

-The pre-processing script is recorded in the scripts folder.
+The script generates the apporpriate source file for the HL7 FHIR version choosen.

-Any change on the source files that may include R4/R5 specific instructions MUST BE DONE on the files recorded in the __r4-r5 dir.
+Any change in the source files that are present in both the root and in the '__r4-r5' folders MUST BE DONE updating the files in the '__r4-r5' folder.
+(Otherwise your changes will be overwritten)

-Changes have to be done on the master branch (currently the R4 guide) following this process.
+Moreover any change applied to the source files have to be done on the master branch (currently the R4 guide), rebuilding the R5 version following this process.

 DO NOT apply changes on the sources directly on the master-r5 branch.

 ![this process](change-mgmt.drawio.svg)